 You’ll also want to note which devices your customers use (e.g., tablet, mobile traffic, desktop, laptop), browser (e.g., Chrome, Firefox, Safari, etc.), and operating system (e.g., Android, iPhone).

-Google Analytics can help figure these things out.
+Google Analytics can help you figure these things out.

 Log into your GA account, click “Audience,” and a dropdown menu appears with a list of targeting metrics.